SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 CredHubCredential<PasswordCredential> genPassword = await _credHub.GenerateAsync<PasswordCredential>(genRequest);
 ```

-> Note: the default behavior on Generate requests is to leave existing values alone.
+>NOTE: The default behavior on `Generate` requests is to leave existing values alone.
 If you wish to overwrite a credential, be sure to pass either `OverwriteMode.converge` or `OverwriteMode.overwrite` for the `overwriteMode` parameter on your request object.
-See [Overwriting Credential Values](https://credhub-api.cfapps.io/#overwriting-credential-values) for more information.
+See [Overwriting Credential Values](https://credhub-api.cfapps.io/#overwriting-credential-values).

 #### 4.2.7.3 Regenerate

-Regenerate a credential in CredHub.
-CredHub is able to generate values for the following types: `CertificateCredential`, `PasswordCredential`, `RsaCredential`, `SshCredential`, `UserCredential`
+You can regenerate a credential in CredHub.
+CredHub can generate values for the following types: `CertificateCredential`, `PasswordCredential`, `RsaCredential`, `SshCredential`, and `UserCredential`.

-> Note: Only credentials that were previously generated by CredHub can be regenerated.
+>NOTE: Only credentials that were previously generated by CredHub can be regenerated.

+The following example shows one way to regenerate a credential:

 ```csharp
 var regeneratedCert = await _credHub.RegenerateAsync<CertificateCredential>("/MyGeneratedCert");